Only member Societies of EFMLS Affiliate Societies who have joing EFTA may participate in and attend EFTA field trips.

-I will report to my club or federation officers, Bureau of Land Management or other authorities, any deposit of petrified wood or other materials on public lands which should be protected for the enjoyment of future generations for public educational and scientific purposes.
+I will report to my Society or Federation officers, Bureau of Land Management or other authorities, any deposit of petrified wood or other materials on public lands which should be protected for the enjoyment of future generations for public educational and scientific purposes.

 I will appreciate and protect our heritage of natural resources.